maximzxcv/SIS/README.md

 - Didn't care a lot about desing, but it was built using bootstrap.

 ##Logging
 - Implemented using NLog.
-Never used before, so it was interesting to try.
+Never used it before, so was interesting to try it ;)
 - Support request tracing [Framwork/LoggingHandler.cs] and unhandled exceptions [Framwork/UnhandledExceptionFilterAttribute.cs]

 ##Unit Testing